cakemanager/cakeadmin-docs/docs/tutorials-and-examples/adding-posttypes.md

 - `name` - Name of the PostType.
 Automatically generated.
 - `alias` - Alias (humanized name) of the PostType.
 Automatically generated.
 - `description` - Description of the PostType.
 Default `null`.
+- `actions` - Array with actions as key and bool as value to enable or disable actions.
+Default all actions are enabled.
 - `filters` - Array of filters to use (SearchComponent of the Utils-plugin).
 - `query` - Custom query-function to customize your queries.
 - `tableColumns` - Array of the columns of the table to use.